nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/proxy-conversion.md

 In order to make the service layer networking functional, a worker-level tun-proxy is transparently instantiated as part of the Oakestra network component.
 The following picture is an example of what happens in a worker node based on the IPv4 implementation of the NetManager component.
-It is worth noting, that **IPv4 and IPv6 work identically**.
-For simplicity, we will stick to IPv4 addresses.
+Note that **IPv4 and IPv6 work identically**.
+For simplicity, we will stick to IPv4 addresses in this walkthrough.

 ## Example

-In this example, we have two worker nodes, namely Node 1 and Node 2, each containing two containers.
+Lets assume that we have two worker nodes, namely Node 1 and Node 2, each executing two containers.
 The containers are instantiated and managed by the NodeEngine (See High-Level Architecture wiki), while the Net Manager, creates a network namespace for each container (the cloud surrounding the container), enabling the Virtual Layer abstraction.

 ![Proxy Conversion](_overlay-example.png)

-The Service Layer abstraction is realized hierarchically with a mechanism of route Interest Registration and Proxying Translation.
-This section details the proxy Translation, hence the mechanism that allows transparent conversion of Service IPs into Namespace IPs, therefore transparent Virtual Layer - Service Layer conversion.
+The Service Layer abstraction is realized hierarchically with a mechanism of *route interest registration* and *proxy translation*.
+This section details the proxy translation that allows transparent conversion of Service IPs into Namespace IPs, therefore enabling transparent Virtual Layer &harr; Service Layer conversion.

 Following the example mentioned above, suppose we deployed services X1 and X3 using the following deployment descriptor.

-{{< details "Example deployment descriptor for Services X1 and X3" >}}
+{{< details "Click here to view the deployment descriptor for Services X1 and X3" >}}

 ```yaml
 {